diego-tella/Mpnotify-steal-password/README.md

-# NpNotify-steal-password
+# Mpnotify-steal-password
-Loads a DLL to NpNotify and send the password to hacker's server.
+Loads a DLL to Mpnotify and send the password to hacker's server.
 It is a modified version of nppspy where the malicious DLL send the password to the hacker's server.

 # Compile
 ```